 The accompanying financial statements have been prepared on the basis of continuity of operations, realization of assets and the satisfaction of liabilities and commitments in the ordinary course of business.
-Through December 31, 2016 and March 31, 2017 (unaudited), the Company has funded its operations with the sales of convertible preferred shares, borrowings under convertible notes, borrowings under a construction loan, payments received in connection with a concluded collaboration agreement and grants from the Kansas Bioscience Authority (the "KBA").
-Since inception, the Company has incurred recurring losses, including net losses of \$19.8 million for the year ended December 31, 2015, \$25.9 million for the year ended December 31, 2016 and \$7.7 million for the three months ended March 31, 2017 (unaudited).
-As of December 31, 2016 and March 31, 2017 (unaudited), the Company had an accumulated deficit of \$145.6 million and \$153.3 million, respectively.
+Through December 31, 2016 and June 30, 2017 (unaudited), the Company has funded its operations with the sales of convertible preferred shares, borrowings under convertible notes, borrowings under a construction loan, payments received in connection with a concluded collaboration agreement and grants from the Kansas Bioscience Authority (the "KBA").
+Since inception, the Company has incurred recurring losses, including net losses of \$19.8 million for the year ended December 31, 2015, \$25.9 million for the year ended December 31, 2016 and \$18.3 million for the six months ended June 30, 2017 (unaudited).
+As of December 31, 2016 and June 30, 2017 (unaudited), the Company had an accumulated deficit of \$145.6 million and \$163.9 million, respectively.
 The Company expects to continue to generate operating losses in the foreseeable future.
-In May 2017, the Company received gross proceeds of \$52.3 million from the sale of 690,333 Series C convertible preferred shares (see Note 14).
-As of June 23, 2017, the issuance date of the annual financial statements for the year ended December 31, 2016 and the interim financial statements for the three months ended March 31, 2017, the Company expects that the proceeds from the sale of Series C convertible preferred shares in May 2017, together with its cash and cash equivalents of \$50.0 million as of March 31, 2017 (unaudited), will be sufficient to fund its operating expenses, capital expenditure requirements and debt service payments through at least 12 months from the issuance date of these financial statements.
-The future viability of the Company beyond that point is dependent on its ability to raise additional capital to fund its operations.
+As of June 23, 2017, the issuance date of the annual financial statements for the year ended December 31, 2016, the Company expected that the \$52.3 million of gross proceeds it received from the sale of Series C convertible preferred shares in May 2017 (see Note 14), together with its cash and cash equivalents of \$50.0 million as of March 31, 2017 (unaudited), would be sufficient to fund its operating expenses, capital expenditure requirements and debt service payments through at least 12 months from the issuance date of those financial statements.